What are hip replacements?

 - Infections at the incision site and deep tissue near the new hip.
 Most infections can be treated with antibiotics, but more serious ones may require revision surgery.

-- Fracturing of bone, which may require treatment with pins, a metal plate or bone grafts.
+- The fracturing of bone may require treatment with pins, a metal plate, or bone grafts.

 - Dislocating in the hip joint.
 This most often occurs during the first few months after surgery.